 Best educational toys for a one-year-old:

-Offer your 1-year-old this colorful and stimulating multifunctional mini activity cube to encourage learning and exploration.
-They’ll have so much fun and won’t even realize they’re learning.
+Offer your one year-old this colourful and stimulating multifunctional mini activity cube to encourage learning and exploration.
+They’ll have so much fun and won’t even realise they’re learning.
 This cube is crafted to aid the development of cognitive and fine motor skills, colour and shape recognition and hand-eye coordination.

 Sophie Knight, mum to Eli, said: "Eli was given one for his first birthday, and it's still in the living room now (he's just turned three) as it's a toy he still likes to fiddle with.
 It's great that's it's grown with his development needs.
 It's so bright and cheery, with lots of different elements to keep babies' attention and focus as they develop different skills."